Main Content

 Create Links

-You can use the Requirements Editor, Requirements Perspective, a traceability matrix, or the MATLAB command line to create links.
+You can use the Requirements Editor, Requirements Perspective, a traceability matrix, the MATLAB command line, or the Outgoing Links Editor to create links.

 To create a link from a design or test item to a requirement by using the Requirements Editor: